23 Best Restaurants on Salt Spring Island, British Columbia

 Top Tip: Arrive 30 minutes before the show starts to order food before the kitchen closes and to get a good seat.
 You can purchase your ticket online in advance, but tables are not assigned.

-Cassette is Salt Spring's newest bar located in a former 1950s gas station, where old Top 40 hits from artists like Kanye West play over the lively indoor and outdoor space.
+Cassette is Salt Spring's newest bar located in a former 1950s gas station, where old Top 40 and upbeat alternative hits play over the lively indoor and outdoor space.
 Its picnic tables can accommodate larger groups, so it's a good place to go if you're spending a weekend with friends.
-It's not the kind of place where you want to take your parents, unless you want to hear them complain about the music volume.
+It's not the kind of place where you want to take your parents unless you want to hear them complain about the music volume.

 Start planning your trip to Salt Spring